adamharmaniak/2DRenderMaster_C-/README.md

 ## How to get the application up and running
 1. Download the files from the repository.
 2. Create a new "build" using CMake (but you need to specify the correct path and version of your Qt in the "CMakeLists" file first).
-3. In Visual Studio Community you need to "set "ImageViewer" as Startup project".
+3. In Visual Studio Community you need to set "ImageViewer" as Startup project.
 4. Now you can run the application.